BjornRodin/hangman/README.md

 ![Hangman-graphics](documentation/readme-images/hangman-graphic.JPG)

 #### Flowchart
 To create the general idea of how the game logically should be running I made a simple flowchart with [Lucidchart](https://www.lucidchart.com).
-By doing this I had something to lean back on when programming to I had something to guide me.
+By doing this I had something to lean back on when programming so I had something to guide me.
 I was almost certain that it was not going to be made exactly as I made the chart, as I have never done one before, but I am happy with the result.
 It's pretty close to the end product as well so it definitely was a good thing to spend time on.
 If anything I would probably spend more time on that in the future for other projects, but due to some time-constraints on my end this time I couldn't spend more time on it.

 ![Flowchart](documentation/readme-images/flowcharthangman.JPG)

 ## Features

 ### Existing Features
 - When the game is started the user is presented with a hangman graphic, most likely they will recognize it immediately and know the game even without the rules.
-But, to make it informative rules are printed aswell so the user know what to expect.
+But, to make it informative, rules are printed aswell so the user know what to expect.

     ![intro-rules](documentation/readme-images/intro-rules.JPG)
-- In the bottom of the page printed on starting the game the user is asked to enter their username.
+- On the bottom of the page the user is asked to enter their username.

     ![enter-username](documentation/readme-images/enter-username.JPG)
 - When username is accepted it is printed with a "Hello" message and asking the user to press "Enter" when ready to start the game.